mauno-j-ronkko/sharkC64/docs/language/expressions/types.md

 The microprocessor of the Commodore 64, MOS Technology 6510, is an 8-bit microprocessor.
 It can natively operate only on 8-bit values.
 Because of this, the microprocessor provides native instructions for handling the `boolean` and the `byte` data type.

 This means that the 16-bit `word` data type requires use of multiple instructions that swap intermediate computational values in and out of the 8-bit accumulator of the 6510 microprocessor.
 Therefore, the expressions with the `word` data type are significantly slower than, for instance, similar expressions with the `byte` data type.

+The `int` data type is computationally as slow as the `word` data type.
+The `int` data type, however, is even slower with comparisons, as the 6510 microprocessor lacks comparison instructions for signed values.
+The comparison of signed values required some extra instructions to compensate the value range shift during the comparison.

-> :warning: &nbsp; Assigning a word value from one variable to another,
+> :warning: &nbsp; Assigning a word value or an int value from one variable to another,
 > partially overlapping variable could fail.
 The failure occurs when the low byte
 > of the target variable is at the same address as the high byte of the source variable.
 > Then, the low byte value is first copied over the high byte value overwriting the